 - a.
 Candidates career and work experience/goals - b.
 HCFR policies, procedures, directives and/or regulations - c.
 Position specific management, leadership, and industry standards - d.
-Local 3760 Current Bargaining Agreement - i.
-Candidates will be ranked on the position specific candidate list for who successfully pass the interview panel process.
-A minimum score of 70% must be achieved on the interview in order to be placed on the (position specific) Candidate List. - ii.
-Interview panel, practical, and written testing process monitoring (nonevaluating status) by the Local 3760 Representative.
-At no time shall the union representative who is monitoring the interview panel, practical and/or written process, be considered as one of the candidates on any list. - D. Candidate List: The (position specific) Candidate List will be created by adding the weighted passing scores from Phases $1 \frac{32}{2}$ and adding the results to obtain the candidate's overall score.
+Local 3760 Current Bargaining Agreement - D. Candidate List: The (position specific) Candidate List will be created by adding the weighted passing scores from Phases 1 - 2 and adding the results to obtain the candidate's overall score.
 Each phase's score will be weighted as follows:

-Rank Phase 1 Phase 2 Phase 3
+Rank Phase 1 Phase 2

-Battalion Chief 25 50 % 25 50 % 50%
+Battalion Chief 50% 50%

-Captain 25 50 % 4050% 35%

-Rescue Lieutenant 25% 50% 25%
+Captain 50% 50%

-Driver Engineer 25 50 % 50% 25%
+Driver Engineer 50% 50%

 The overall scores will be utilized to create the (position specific) candidate List.
 The candidate's score will be listed in descending order.
-This will then be the ranked order in which person(s) will be selected for promotion when a vacancy exists.